-- a.
-Graduated from said institution - b.
-Request a new transcript be sent directly to the Associate Director to confirm it is coming from a valid source
+- 1. Graduated from said institution - Request a new transcript be sent directly to the Director of Enrollment Operations to confirm it is coming from a valid source

 If a school has closed, we would contact the state education board office in order to request official documents for that student.